Magnetic cartridge: Design and construction

 The cartridge consists of several components: the stylus, cantilever, magnets, coils and body.
 The stylus is the part that, when in use, is the interface with the record surface and tracks the modulations in the groove.
 It is typically made of a small polished diamond or other industrial gemstone.
 The cantilever supports the stylus, and transmits the vibrations from it to the coil/magnet assembly.
 The former is typically made of boron or aluminium, and previously beryllium although some manufacturers market models with exotic gemstone cantilevers.
-Some models of moving magnet cartridges have detachable stylus–cantilever sub-assemblies that allow for their replacement without the need to remove and replace the entire cartridge when the stylus has become worn.
+Most models of moving magnet cartridges have detachable stylus–cantilever sub-assemblies that allow for their replacement without the need to remove and replace the entire cartridge when the stylus has become worn.

 Coupled to the tonearm, the cartridge body's function is to give the moving parts a stationary platform so that they can track the groove with precision.

 Types

 In high-fidelity systems, crystal and ceramic pickups have been replaced by the magnetic cartridge, using either a moving magnet or a moving coil.

 Compared to the crystal and ceramic pickups, the magnetic cartridge usually gives improved playback fidelity and reduced record wear by tracking the groove with lighter pressure.
 Magnetic cartridges use lower tracking forces and thus reduce the potential for groove damage.
 They also have a lower output voltage than a crystal or ceramic pickup, in the range of only a few millivolts, thus requiring greater amplification.